 Look beyond the falling leaves — here's why to visit the Bays in late fall

-After that time, more leaves will be under our hiking boots and bike and ATV/ORV tires than on the trees.
-We imagine you're wondering, is there a reason to visit Escanaba in late October/early November?
+As the brisk Autumn winds blow in off Lake Michigan, more leaves will be under our hiking boots and bike and ATV/ORV tires than on the trees.
+We imagine you're wondering, is there a reason to visit Escanaba in mid to late November?
 DEFINITELY.

 Here are not just one, but five reasons to enjoy the waning days of fall by the Bays!

 - Less leaf cover means more openings in our woods to see beautiful views of our rivers, creeks, inland lakes, limestone cliffs, the Bays de Noc and our Lake Michigan coastline.

 - Fewer people mean our trails are yours to enjoy.
 We welcome every skill level of hikers, mountain bikers, ATV/ORV riders, kayakers and disc golfers.
 Find your outdoor recreation destinations here — you can easily fill several days with memorable fall adventures.

 - Look skyward to watch clouds drift across the sky, spot circling hawks and eagles as well as late-leaving Vs of Canadian geese.